We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 At-home allergy tests are not always reliable, however.
-People should interpret their results with caution and contact a doctor or immunologist for further tests.
+People should interpret their results with caution and contact a primary care doctor, allergist, or immunologist for further evaluation.

 This article discusses the uses and reliability of at-home allergy tests, some products available to buy online, and when to contact a doctor.

 When the body comes into contact with this substance, it produces antibodies to protect itself.
-These antibodies travel to cells that release chemicals, including histamine, that cause an allergic reaction.
+These antibodies travel to cells that release chemicals, including histamine, that when triggered cause an allergic reaction.